 If you are really struggling this Valentine’s Day, speak to a trusted family member, friend or therapist, and get the help you need.

-If you consider harming yourself or others, call the National Suicide Prevention Lifeline at (800) 273-8255.
+If you consider harming yourself or others, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.

 5. Turn off social media.